Austin Koontz

 Ex situ conservation of oaks using RADseq vs. microsatellite markers

-With the Hoban Lab at the Morton Arboretum, I’m performing a comparison of RADseq and microsatellite data, to see how different genetic markers may impact ex situ conservation recommendations for threatened trees.
-The empirical data for this project comes from two endemic US oaks, Quercus boyntonii and Q. acerifolia.
-This work is part of the larger Global Conservation Consortium of Oaks, and is funded by the Institute of Museum and Library Services.
+Myself and others the Hoban Lab conducted a comparison of SNP and microsatellite markers from 2 rare oaks (Quercus acerifolia and Q. boyntonii) to examine how using each impacts ex situ conservation metrics.
+The paper can be found here!
+This work is part of the larger Global Conservation Consortium of Oaks, and was funded by the Institute of Museum and Library Services.

 Publications